Skip to main content

 • DaemonSet

-For more information about how instance data is sent to the vendor portal, see About Instance and Event Data.
+For more information about how instance data is sent to the Vendor Portal, see About Instance and Event Data.

 Enable Application Status Insights

-To display insights on application status, the vendor portal requires that your application has one or more status informers.
+To display insights on application status, the Vendor Portal requires that your application has one or more status informers.
 Status informers indicate the Kubernetes resources deployed as part of your application that are monitored for changes in state.

 To enable status informers for your application, do one of the following, depending on the installation method: